 The village is bigger than many first-time visitors anticipate - the park is about 4 acres and the path around the gardens is 0.6 mile (1km) - more if including indoor areas.
 There are seating areas at intervals around the garden.
 It is essential that you allow plenty of time.

-The Model Village is built in a natural valley near to the Devon coastline.
-Whilst this adds to its charm, as a consequence there are steep slopes, entering and leaving the gardens, for about 50 metres with gradients up to 1-in-4 (25%).
+The Model Village is built in a natural valley very near to the Devon coastline.
+Whilst this adds to its charm, as a consequence there are steep slopes, entering and leaving the gardens.
+The slopes are about 50 metres long with gradients up to 1-in-4 (25%).

 For Motorised Vehicles/Mobility Scooters –

 Due to the steep pathways there could be traction issues and a skidding risk (especially in wet weather), so good tyres and brakes are essential.
-You need to be certain that your vehicile can handle 1-in-4 gradients on winding pathways - It will certainly need to be a powerful 4-wheel vehicle.
+You need to be certain that you and your vehicle can handle 1-in-4 gradients on winding pathways - It will certainly need to be a powerful 4-wheel vehicle.

 For Manual Wheelchairs –

 Access is possible and many visitors do manage it with adequate assistance, but it is difficult and does depend on the strength and ability of the person helping.
-For your safety, due to the steep slopes it will be essential to have a strong & fit helper wearing good-gripping footwear and vital that the wheelchair has effective brakes.
-Please allow plenty of time (at least 2 hours)
+For your safety, due to the steep slopes it will be essential to have a strong & fit helper wearing sturdy, good-gripping, footwear and vital that your wheelchair is in good working order.
+Please allow plenty of time